-- 9. Terminate a vehicle incident, so that rescuers and bystanders are protected during the termination process - REFERENCE: NFPA 1006, 2021 edition, 8.2.9
+9. Terminate a vehicle incident, so that rescuers and bystanders are protected during the termination process

 CONDITION: At the completion of a vehicle extrication incident, terminate incident.

 - Wear appropriate PPE - The party responsible for operation, maintenance, or removal of the affected vehicle is notified of any modification or damage created during the extrication process - Scene control is transferred to responsible party - Potential or existing hazards are communicated and reported to the responsible party.
 AHJ - Command is terminated